 About the author

-Sharon is Director of Marketing Solutions for Global Content & Language Solutions at AMPLEXOR International based in River Falls, Wisconsin, US.
-She has over 18 years’ experience in the language service industry across marketing and operations roles.
-Her passion is in creating and implementing solutions for different international companies in various multilingual disciplines from Onsite Search, Multilingual SEO, transcreation, web marketization, crowdsourcing to independent language review services.
-Sharon holds a BA in languages and an MBA in International Business and Marketing.
+Sharon is Director of Marketing Solutions at Amplexor, based in River Falls, Wisconsin, US.
+She has more than 18 years’ experience in the language service industry across marketing and operations roles.
+Her passion is in creating and implementing solutions for different international companies in various multilingual disciplines from multilingual SEO, transcreation, digital marketing and language review services.